 We are building a knowledge database, keeping abreast of anything that is happening on the intersection between racism and technology.
 We follow this in five broad themes: Algorithmic Bias, Artificial Intelligence, Facial Recognition and Biometrics, Police and Law Enforcement, and Social Media and Platforms.
 Next to those themes, we also tag the links with whether they relate to a particular company (e.g. Twitter, to fields like education, healthcare or labour, and whether they are about the European Union or the Netherlands.
 The database can be searched and used by anybody.

 Tracking what is happening feeds into a freely available newsletter that gets send out every four weeks.
 In this newsletter, we pick about three news stories to contextualize with our own writing, present an example of racist technology in action and list all the events on this topic that will be hosted in the next four weeks.
 An archive of previous newsletters is available online.

 Giving introductory presentations about the intersection between racism and technology.
-For example for the ASVA Studentenunie, at the A.R.T Symposium, at Pakhuis de Zwijger, at NEMO, in the soon to be released podcast about the Big Brother Awards, and on television, for Atlas.
+For example for the ASVA Studentenunie, at the A.R.T Symposium, at Pakhuis de Zwijger, at NEMO, in the podcast about the Big Brother Awards, and on television, for Atlas.